ayechanst/speedrun-eth-guide/dex-guide.md

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. How do we declare a variable that represents an amount of ETH?
 We don't have to assign it a value just yet.
-2. What data structure represents the relation between keys and values (addresses and liquidity, users and ETH)??
+2. What data structure represents the relation between keys and values (addresses to liquidity or users to ETH)??

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>